 We have produced more data in the last five years than in the entirety of human existence.
 We have produced more data in the last five years than in the entirety of human existence.
-By 2020, the digital universe will contain nearly as many digital bits as there are stars in the universe.
-In terms of money, worldwide revenue for the big data and business analytics industry will be more than NZD$200 billion.
+By 2022, the digital universe will contain nearly as many digital bits as there are stars in the universe.
+In terms of money, the IDC predicts worldwide revenue for the big data and business analytics industry will be more than USD$260 billion.

 A quick search for “data science” and “big data” on Google Trends shows the close correlation between these search terms and how they are perceived.